When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Cheapest Nissan models to insure

-“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren Mckenzie, independent broker/agent with A Plus Insurance.
-“If you are younger and you choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”
+“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren McKenzie, a senior agent with A Plus Insurance.
+“If you are younger and choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”

 Most expensive Nissan models to insure

-If you are hoping to keep your insurance bill low, avoid these types of vehicles:
+If you’re looking to cut down on your insurance costs, it’s best to avoid these types of vehicles:

 How to save on car insurance for a Nissan